dimfeld/website/posts/rust_s3_streaming_upload.md

 date: 2021-06-28
 ---

-Amazon’s S3 API makes it easy to upload large files, but it gets harder with dynamically generated data since S3 wants to know up front how much data you're going to upload, and you might not know that when you start the request.
+Amazon’s S3 API makes it easy to upload large files, but it gets harder with dynamically generated data since S3 wants to know up front how much data you're going to upload, and you might not know that until you're done generating it.
 This might occur when streaming data from some other source or recording live media, for example.

 The multipart upload API fixes this somewhat -- you still have to know the size of each part as you upload it, but you can have up to 10,000 parts and you don't have to know in advance how many parts you will upload.
 The one complication with the multipart API is that each part must be at least 5MB.

-Streaming data to the multipart API involves gathering data buffers as they are generated, and then uploading the accumulated data as a new S3 part when it reaches a certain threshold size, while also making sure to honor the minimum part size.
+With this in mind, streaming data to the multipart upload API involves gathering data buffers as they are generated and periodically uploading the accumulated data as a new S3 part when it reaches a certain threshold size, while also making sure to honor the minimum part size.

 Let’s look at some scenarios with a threshold size of 50MB.
 In all these cases, the uploader receives a stream of byte chunks, which it groups into S3 parts of approximately the threshold size.

 - The total amount of data is 75MB.
 The first 50MB gets uploaded as a part and the last 25MB is uploaded as the second part.
 - The total amount of data is 120 MB.
 Similar, with two 50MB parts and one 20MB part.
 - The total amount of data is 30MB.
 In this case we don’t hit the threshold, so the easiest thing to do is just skip the multipart upload process and do a single put operation instead.
 - The total amount of data is 3MB.
 As in the above case, the stream ends and we haven't yet uploaded any parts, so we just do a standard "put object" request, which doesn't have the 5MB minimum size that multipart uploads enforce.